FredHutch/pgMAP_pipeline/README.md

   * name based on pgRNA/full sample name or just numbers?

 * replace "." with "_" in variable names for counter_efficient.R

+* move idemp install from my home directory => berger_a fast directory

+* figure out how to copy files even if I am gitignoring them (so they can be shared/modified by others)